cschneid/sinatra-book/book/Introduction.markdown

 Sinatra depends on the _Rack_ gem (<http://rack.rubyforge.org>).

-For optimal experience, you should also install the _Haml_ (<http://haml.hamptoncatlin.com>) and _Builder_ gem (<http://builder.rubyforge.org>), which simplifies working with views.
+Sinatra supports many different template engines (it uses the Tilt library internally to support practically every template engine in Ruby) For optimal experience, you should install the template engines you want to work with.
+The Sinatra dev team suggests using either ERB, which is included with Ruby, or installing HAML as your first template language.

-    $ sudo gem install builder haml
+    $ sudo gem install haml

 ### Living on the Edge

 The _edge_ version of Sinatra lives in its Git repository, available at **<http://github.com/sinatra/sinatra/tree/master>**.

 You can use the _edge_ version to try new functionality or to contribute to the framework.
 You need to have Git version control software installed (<http://www.git-scm.com>).
 Then follow these steps:

 1. cd where/you/keep/your/projects
 2. git clone git://github.com/sinatra/sinatra.git